Heapsort: Overview

-In the second step, a sorted array is created by repeatedly removing the largest element from the heap (the root of the heap), and inserting it into the array.
+In the second phase, the heap is converted to a sorted array by repeatedly removing the largest element from the heap (the root of the heap), and placing it at the start of the array.
 The heap is updated after each removal to maintain the heap property.
 Once all objects have been removed from the heap, the result is a sorted array.